OrienteerBAP/Orienteer-Guidebook/deriving_classes.md

 ---

 So far, we store information about interaction with each customer in a string record.
 This record is voluntarily filled by the CMS operator.
 We want there to be just three pre-defined types of interaction: purchase, return, support.
-Each will have a timestamp and a description.

-The three types of interaction have common features (they have a timestamp), but they will also differ in some parameters.
+Each type will have a timestamp and a description, but these three types will differ in some additional parameters.
 So, this is natural to create an abstract class *Interacton* with common properties and three derived subclasses.

 Steps to go:
 1. Create a class *CmsInteraction*.
 In its parameters, check the box **Abstract**.